-The idea of charter schools may have originally been about giving teachers more freedom to try out new ideas, but these schools are now dominated by a business mentality more interested in managing costs, producing high test scores and competing with public schools than serving students.
+Charter schools may have focused on giving teachers more freedom to try out new ideas, but these schools are now dominated by a business mentality more interested in managing costs, producing high test scores, and competing with public schools than in promoting innovation.
 When teachers are considered an expenditure that needs to be reined in - by hiring less experienced staff and emphasizing only "the basics" - the value of classroom teaching is diminished, and students lose in the long run.
 We need public schools that truly make high-quality education and great teachers the top priority.